Stuart Bogie

 In 2022 Bogie released The Prophets in the City, an album of music composed for Brass and Percussion between 2019 and 2021, featuring the drumming of friend and collaborator Joe Russo.
 Relix wrote “The music is a study in contrasts: at once aggressive and patient, instrumental yet lyrical.
 It is also simultaneously structured and free-wheeling, equally jubilant and foreboding.”
 The 10 piece ensemble debuted live at the Winter Jazzfest, NYC, in January of 2020 then re-emerged post-lockdown for a rousing performance at The Newport Jazz Festival (2021) which Jazztimes called “Mesmerizing waves of harmony and rhythm overlapped each other, like a mashup of Fela Kuti, Sun Ra, and King Crimson—with (more) tuba!
 And (sometimes) multiple flutes!
 An energized frontman, Bogie went from conducting the band to conducting its listeners…”.

-Bogie led the collaborative group Superhuman Happiness (2008-2018) through 5 original albums of music over 10 years.
+Bogie led the collaborative group Superhuman Happiness (2008-2018) through 5 original albums of music, and coast to coast national tours over 10 years.
 The group became known for their extended improvisations of dance music, and the various musical games they would employ to develop their collective creativity and mine for fresh collaborative compositional ideas.
+Spin magazine wrote “their music joins buoyant call-and-response harmonies, rippling highlife-inspired guitar leads, !!!’s muscular funk-punk, and the spirited pulses of Steve Reich’s Clapping Music.”

 As a member of the group Antibalas (2001-2012), Bogie wrote the piece “Indictment,” which The Village Voice called “…a fantastic Bush-era protest song, lithe and lethal” as well as the piece “Beaten Metal” which Pitchfork named a top 100 song of 2007 and noted “quick splashes of colorful sound and some slowly building drama, ‘Beaten Metal’ sounds brazen, rhythmic, and powerful - like Edgar Varese coming of age after hip-hop.”